FlixCoder/ai-gen-connect-four/README.md

 # ai-gen-connect-four
-evolutional ai algorithm using deep neural nets for connect four
+This repository features an evolutional AI algorithm using deep neural nets for connect four.